MeghanaYRamesh/Graphical-perception-in-children/README.md

 *To run the code:* \
-Use child_data.csv from Data folder and project_f.rmd The rmd file includesincorporates result interpretation and plots to enhance comprehension.
+Use child_data.csv from Data folder and Project_f.rmd The rmd file includesincorporates result interpretation and plots to enhance comprehension.